We earn commissions from brands listed on this site, which influences how listings are presented.

 The simplicity of credit card debt consolidation brings peace of mind to many borrowers.
 Here are additional key benefits to consider:

-• Lower interest rates: Moving balances from high-interest cards to a consolidation loan with a lower rate means more of your monthly payment goes toward reducing your debt, not just paying interest.
+• Lower interest rates: Transferring balances from high-interest cards to a consolidation loan with a lower rate means more of your monthly payment goes toward reducing your debt, rather than just paying interest.

 • Simplified payments: Instead of tracking multiple due dates and minimum payments, consolidation gives you one monthly payment to manage.
-This reduces the risk of missed or late payments that could hurt your credit score.
+This reduces the risk of missed or late payments, which could harm your credit score.

 • Faster debt repayment: Lower interest rates combined with structured payments can help you eliminate your debt more quickly than making minimum payments on multiple cards.